nortikin/sverchok/docs/nodes/number/random_num_gen.rst

 Providing a float values as a Seed parameter may be unconventional, if you are uncomfortable with it you could place a *FloatToInt* node before the Seed parameter.

+(*) Notes on Float Low and Float High
+ Except on some distributions (Uniform, Beta and Triangular) the output values are mapped to fit the desired range.
+Due this mapping there will be at least one value which matches the "Float High" and  another that matches the "Float Low"
-(*)Notes on Alpha and Beta values
+(**)Notes on Alpha and Beta values
-   On the "F Distribution" the minimum "Beta" is 0.025 On the "Pareto" distribution the minimum valid "Alpha" is 0.01 On the "Standard T" distribution the minimum valid "Alpha" is 0.017 On the "Triangular" distribution the "Alpha" parameter has to be greater than the "Float Low" and smaller than the  "Float High".
+ - On the "F Distribution" the minimum "Beta" is 0.025
+ - On the "Pareto" distribution the minimum valid "Alpha" is 0.01
+ - On the "Standard T" distribution the minimum valid "Alpha" is 0.017
+ - On the "Triangular" distribution the "Alpha" parameter has to be greater than the "Float Low" and smaller than the  "Float High".
-   On the "Weibull the minimum valid "Alpha" is 0.0028.
+ - On the "Weibull the minimum valid "Alpha" is 0.0028.
-   On the "Zipf" distribution the minimum valid "Alpha" has to be bigger than 1.0
+ - On the "Zipf" distribution the minimum valid "Alpha" has to be bigger than 1.0

 Examples
 --------
-With the "Weighted" distribution you can control the relative probability of each possilbe solution.
+With the "Weighted" distribution you can control the relative probability of each possible solution.

 .. image:: https://user-images.githubusercontent.com/10011941/46135042-9816dd00-c244-11e8-80e4-41195b3fbdcd.png
   :alt: Weighted_Distribution1.PNG